rifansyah-rals/tato_todo_list/README.md

 Tato, an todo list app

 made using react native.
-implementation of react hooks, local storage, redux (rematch)
+implementation of react hooks and asyncstorage

 ## Screenshots